mmichaelb/redshift-data-sql-driver/README.md

 - `region`: Redshift Data API's region.
 Default is environment setting
 - `requestMode`: Whether to wait for every request to finish (`blocking`) or to execute them asynchronously ( `non-blocking`).
 Default is `non-blocking`.
-- `transactionMode`: Whether to execute queries in a transaction using BatchExecuteStatement (`transactional`) or not ( `non-transactional`).
-Default is `transactional`.
+- `transactionMode`: Whether to execute queries in a transaction using BatchExecuteStatement (`transactional`) or only by using a local lock (
+  `non-transactional`).
+Default
+  is `transactional`.